Syakhisk/readingruler.koplugin/README.md

 - **Tap-to-Move Mode**: Quickly reposition the ruler by tapping on the desired location.
 - **Swipe Navigation**: Use swipe gestures to move the ruler to the next or previous line of text.
 - **Automatic Page Navigation**: Automatically navigate to the next or previous page when reaching the end of the current page.
-- **Reset Position**: Easily reset the ruler to its default position.

 ## Preview